bedrocklinux/bedrocklinux-website/markdown/faq.md

 techniques it is using could be cleanly implemented on top of another distribution.
 If it is found to be cleanly possible, the Bedrock Linux developers will likely attempt to package and provide code for other use on top of other distributions.
-That is still to far out to say.
+That is still too far out to say.

 However, even if it is possible to run Bedrock Linux code on top of another distribution get the desired effect, there will be a number of downsides to